DEFRA/defra-ai-sdlc/pages/appendix/defra-approved-tools.md

-# Defra Approved Tools
+# Allowed Tools for Defra Pilot

-Only use AI tools that appear in the [Defra Tools Guidance](https://defra.github.io/ai-sdlc-tool-guidance/){:target="_blank"}.
-This guidance contains vetted and approved tools for use across Defra.
+Use only AI tools from the [Defra Tools Guidance](https://defra.github.io/ai-sdlc-tool-guidance/){:target="_blank"}.
+This guidance lists vetted tools for the Defra AI pilot.

-## Why we have approved tools
+## Why we have allowed tools

-Using approved tools helps make sure:
+Using allowed tools ensures:
-- compliance with government security standards
+- your work meets government security standards
 - data protection requirements are met
 - tools work effectively within Defra's technical environment

 ## Request a new tool

-If you need to use an AI tool not listed in the guidance:
+To use an AI tool not listed in the guidance:

-1. Contact the AI Capabilities and Enablement team before using any unapproved tool.
-You can find contact details [here](../../README.md)
+1. Contact the AI Capabilities and Enablement team before using any unlisted tool.
+Find contact details [here](../../README.md)
-2. Provide details about why you need the specific tool
+2. Explain why you need the specific tool
 3. Wait for approval before proceeding

 The team will assess the tool against Defra's security and compliance requirements.